 enhancing compliance with minimum wage laws,

-increasing the long-term productivity of workers from low-income families.
+increasing the long-term productivity of workers from low-income families, and

 This suggests that while minimum wages can be part of a package of poverty-reducing policies, they should not be the only mechanism or even the most important one.

 For example, Brazil’s conditional cash transfer program, Bolsa Familia, was more effective than higher minimum wages at reducing poverty and income inequality using an identical amount of resources .
 Conditional cash transfers to low-income households have the additional benefit of providing part of a social safety net for households when workers lose their jobs because of higher minimum wages.
+Incentives for firms to increase labor demand, such as employment subsidies, can lead to positive employment and earnings effects.
 Labor supply incentives, particularly the earned income tax credit, have also been shown to be effective in increasing both the employment and earnings of low-income workers in the US.

 The IZA World of Labor project is committed to the IZA Guiding Principles of Research Integrity.
 The author declares to have observed these principles.